JannieI/canvas-workstation-V3/src/app/roadmap.md

 Europe unselected, one has USA unselected.
 Then data is only for Japan (3 values in dataset) - is this correct, or should it include all?
 2. Make look and feel customisable
 3. Warn user if 2 Sl on the same dataset for the same field?
+- Does not have Links button - thinking was that one would not need to link a table to another tab, but this must be verified